cogentcore/core/README.md

 ## General / Widgets

-* add select to sliceview
-* use in IconView to select icons, and in fileview for favorites -- stateful fileview
+* fileview for favorites -- stateful fileview
-* and selector for different standard keyfun maps in prefs
 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.
 * search for structtableview, treeview
 * DND and copy/paste for structtableview